Chinese Pork Bao

 I was on a quest to make this humble Bao for myself.
-As a student of Asian cooking I sought out the chefs with knowledge of traditional Chinese foods and customs.
+As a student of Asian cooking, I sought out chefs with knowledge of traditional Chinese foods and customs.
 My son-in-law is Chinese and his family couldn’t give me advice on the Bao.
 If they want Dim Sum they will go out.

 This recipe is adapted from Eileen Yin-Fei Lo and her grandmother.

 5 tablespoon chicken stock